NASA-IMPACT/veda-data/README.md

 The config data provided here gets processed in the [veda-data-airflow](https://github.com/NASA-IMPACT/veda-data-airflow) ingestion system.
 See [Dataset Submission Process](#dataset-submission-process) for details about submitting work to the ingestion system.

-### Dataset Submission Process
+## Dataset submission process

-![][veda-data-publication]
+![veda-data-publication][veda-data-publication]

 To add data to VEDA you will:

 1. **Stage your files:** Upload files to the staging bucket `s3://veda-data-store-staging` (which you can do with a VEDA JupyterHub account--request access [here](https://nasa-impact.github.io/veda-docs/services/jupyterhub.html)) or a self-hosted bucket in s3 which the ingestion system as access to.
-2. **Generate STAC metadata in the staging catalog:** Metadata must first be added to the Staging Catalog (https://staging.openveda.cloud/api/stac/).
+2. **Generate STAC metadata in the staging catalog:** Metadata must first be added to the Staging Catalog [staging.openveda.cloud/api/stac](https://staging.openveda.cloud/api/stac).
 You will need to create a dataset config file and submit it to the `/workflows/dataset/publish` endpoint to generate STAC Collection metadata and generate Item records for the files you have uploaded in Step 1.
 See detailed steps for the [dataset submission process](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion/) in the contribuing section of [veda-docs](https://nasa-impact.github.io/veda-docs).
 3. **Acceptance testing\*:** Perform acceptance testing appropriate for your data. \*In most cases this will be opening a dataset PR in [veda-config](https://github.com/NASA-IMPACT/veda-config) to generate a dashboard preview of the data.
 See [veda-docs/contributing/dashboard-configuration](https://nasa-impact.github.io/veda-docs/contributing/dashboard-configuration/dataset-configuration.html) for instructions on generating a dashboard preview).
 4. **Promote to production!** Open a PR in the [veda-data](https://github.com/NASA-IMPACT/veda-data) repo with the dataset config metadata you used to add your data to the Staging catalog in Step 2.
 Add your config to `ingestion-data/production/dataset-config`.
 When your PR is approved, this configuration will be used to generate records in the production VEDA catalog!
 5. **[Optional] Share your data :** Share your data in the [VEDA Dashboard](https://www.earthdata.nasa.gov/dashboard/) by submitting a PR to [veda-config](https://github.com/NASA-IMPACT/veda-config) ([see veda-docs/contributing/dashboard-configuration](https://nasa-impact.github.io/veda-docs/contributing/dashboard-configuration/dataset-configuration.html)) and add jupyterhub hosted usage examples to [veda-docs/contributing/docs-and-notebooks](https://nasa-impact.github.io/veda-docs/contributing/docs-and-notebooks.html)